 Liquidity planning: 5 tips on how to sell better on Amazon without unpleasant surprises

-Although the internet giant Amazon pays out every 2 weeks, selling products on Amazon is not a self-runner, let alone a guarantee for consistently stable liquidity.
+The internet giant Amazon pays out every two weeks, but selling products on Amazon is still not a self-runner, let alone a guarantee for consistently stable liquidity.
 In this article, you will learn how solid liquidity planning helps you keep your business “liquid” even in difficult times.

 1. Keep track of all costs and revenues

 Even if the business is currently doing well and generating enough cash, which makes the scenario of a liquidity shortfall seem far away, it is advisable to regularly review your revenues and costs.
-This gives you, on one hand, a deeper insight into your business, and on the other hand, helps you plan ahead for more difficult times.
+This gives you a deeper insight into your business and helps you plan ahead for more difficult times.

 Specifically, in this so-called liquidity analysis, you compare your expenditure side with your revenue side.
 By grouping your costs by categories, you can see in such an overview where the highest cost points in your business are and where you might even be able to save.
 A cost breakdown looks like this, for example (and may contain much more or less depending on the company):

-On the other hand, you present the revenue side of your business, e.g.:
+On the other hand, you present the income side of your business, e.g.:

-It is important that you consider all your revenues and expenses during a specific period (e.g., a month) in this breakdown.
-Over time, you will recognize recurring patterns, making it easier for you to estimate what revenues and costs you can expect in the coming months.
-This breakdown is therefore the starting point for your liquidity planning.
+It is important that you consider all your income and expenses during a specific period (e.g. a month) in this statement.
+Over time, you will recognize recurring patterns, and it will be easier for you to make estimates about what income and costs you can expect in the coming months.
+This statement is therefore the starting point for your liquidity planning.

 2. Liquidity planning on a monthly and weekly basis

-A liquidity plan is usually created for a year in advance on a monthly basis and regularly compared with reality and adjusted.
-Especially with fluctuating demand, as can occur with seasonal products, weekly or even daily liquidity planning is advisable.
-This gives you the best possible flexibility to use the available funds sensibly in your business.
+A liquidity plan is usually created for one year in advance on a monthly basis and regularly reconciled and adjusted with reality.
+Especially with fluctuating demand, as can occur with seasonal products, weekly or even daily liquidity planning is recommended.
+This gives you the best possible scope for action to use the available funds sensibly in your business.

-Depending on whether you expect a liquidity deficit or surplus in the near future, different decisions need to be made, such as:
+Depending on whether you expect a liquidity deficit or surplus in the near future, different decisions need to be made, for example:

 In case of surplus